sowicm/aoi-data/README.md

-# aoi-data
+# aqi-data

-Automatically obtain AOI datas and import to sqlite database.
+Automatically obtain AQI datas and import to sqlite database.